sherwingp/sherwingp/README.md

   - How to dance!

 - 👯 I’m looking to collaborate on ...
+  - Anything you can convince me is fun!

 - 🤔 I’m looking for help with:
   - Getting a job!